biocore/deblur/README.md

 - all.biom : contains all Deblurred reads.
 This file represents the union of the "reference-hit.biom" and "reference-non-hit.biom" tables.

+- all.seqs.fa : a fasta file containing all the sequences in all.biom

 Important options
 =================